Searching for axion-like time-dependent cosmic birefringence with data from SPT-3G: Methods

 where $\tau$ is the mean time of the observation $\frac{t_1 + t_2}{2}$ and we use the unnormalized $\sinc$ function.
 The effect of this averaging is mostly negligible; our sensitivity is reduced by only ${\sim} 5\%$ at even the highest frequency we consider ($2.0$ inverse-days).

-\subsubsection{Template Coadds}
+\subsubsection{Template coadds}

 As mentioned above, we use the full-season coadded $Q$ and $U$ maps as estimates for the true CMB polarization fields $Q_0$ and $U_0$.
-Although the maps are signal-dominated on most relevant scales, the noise contribution is not negligible; this noise biases the estimator for the angle $\hat{\rho}$ in such a way as to reduce the signal strength.
-To see why this is, consider the limit where $Q_0$ and $U_0$ are composed of only noise and no CMB.
+Although the maps are signal-dominated on most relevant scales, the noise contribution is not negligible; this noise biases the estimator for the angle $\hat{\rho}$.
+Given the noise level of our dataset, we observe a ${\sim}50$-$60\%$ reduction in the value of $\hat{\rho}$.
+To see why this bias occurs, consider the limit where $Q_0$ and $U_0$ are composed of only noise and no CMB.
 Due to the small-angle approximation made in our model, any rotation adds noise power in this limit and makes the $\chi^2$ larger, so is disfavored by the angle estimator.

-To mitigate this bias, we apply a Wiener filter to the full-season coadds:
+To mitigate this bias, we apply a Wiener filter to the full-season coadds,

-where the prime denotes the filtered map, $\mathcal{F}$ denotes the Fourier Transform, and $S_{\ell,P}$ and $N_{\ell,P}$ represent the two-dimensional signal (i.e., CMB) and noise power spectra, respectively, for Stokes parameter $P$.
+where the prime denotes the filtered map, $\mathcal{F}$ denotes the Fourier transform, and $S_{\ell,P}$ and $N_{\ell,P}$ represent the two-dimensional signal (i.e., CMB) and noise power spectra, respectively, for Stokes parameter $P$.
 Because the noise properties vary by Stokes parameter and by observing band, each band's $Q$ and $U$ maps are filtered independently.
 These filters are shown in Fig. \ref{fig:wiener-filter}.
 They effectively down-weight noisy modes by emphasizing modes with high signal-to-noise ratios (that is, the same modes where the CMB EE power spectrum peaks).

 $S_\ell$ was determined using the SPT-3G map-space simulation pipeline, which is described in brief here (see D21 for full details).
-In a process called \textit{mock-observation}, fake TOD are generated from a simulated sky using the actual pointing, detector selection, and TOD weights from an observation.
+In a process called \textit{mock observation}, fake TOD are generated from a simulated sky using the actual pointing, detector selection, and TOD weights from an observation.
 These TOD are passed through the entire mapmaking pipeline to create a simulated map.